Saturation III

 Brockhampton, released on December 15, 2017.
 Production is predominantly handled by Romil Hemnani, alongside production duo Q3 (composed of Jabari Manwa and Kiko Merley), as with previous releases.
 It concludes the Saturation trilogy, commenced with Saturation and followed with Saturation II.
 Originally promoted as the group's "final studio album", the group announced their fourth album, titled Team Effort at the time before being scrapped, a day before Saturation III was released.
 Saturation III is the band's last album with founding member Ameer Vann, who left the band in May 2018 amid accusations of sexual misconduct.
+The album contains an uncredited guest appearance from American singer Ryan Beatty.

 Background

 To promote Saturation II, Brockhampton released a single from the album for every week of August along with accompanying music videos.
 The night that "Sweet", the final single from Saturation II was released, the music video for the song "Follow" was posted, along with the announcement that Saturation III would be released before the end of 2017.
 However, "Follow" was later revealed to not be included on Saturation III, but rather with the Saturation box set along with other musical demos.

 In October, it was revealed that Saturation III was scheduled to be released in December.
 On December 1, the release date for the album was announced, along with the statement that it would be the last studio album by the group.
 This statement ended up being false, as what was to be their fourth studio album, Team Effort, was announced later that month.
 On December 6, the track listing and cover for the album were revealed.
 Keeping in line with the previous Saturation albums, the cover featured vocalist Ameer Vann, however every preceding day alternate covers featuring other members of the collective were revealed.
 On December 13, 2017, the short film Billy Star was released, directed by Kevin Abstract and starring multiple members of Brockhampton.
 The short film included snippets of the songs "Bleach", "Nation", and "Team" (titled "Evanie" in the film) from Saturation III.